-In 2026, choosing between Obsidian vs Logseq isn’t just about picking a note-taking app — it’s about choosing how you think.
+The Obsidian vs Logseq 2026 debate is more than picking a note-taking app when choosing between Obsidian vs Logseq - it’s about choosing how you think.
 Both tools have passionate communities, local-first storage, and bidirectional linking.
 But their fundamental approaches to knowledge management couldn’t be more different.

 Quick Verdict: Decision Matrix